lowRISC/opentitan/hw/ip/aes/doc/theory_of_operation.md

 ## Side-Channel Analysis

-To aggravate side-channel analysis (SCA), the AES unit implements the following countermeasures.
+To deter side-channel analysis (SCA), the AES unit implements the following countermeasures.

 ### 1st-order Masking of the Cipher Core